a-nnetherese/desc-25-ui-merged/replit.md

 - Built all frontend components with exceptional visual quality
 - Created smooth scroll functionality from hero to recipe sections
 - Designed expandable recipe modal with ingredient scaling
+- Added isCustom field to schema to distinguish user-created recipes from seeded recipes (Nov 8, 2025)
+- Implemented delete functionality for custom recipes with trash icon button in RecipeModal (Nov 8, 2025)
+- Created category-recipes.tsx page displaying all recipes in a category with 3-column grid layout (Nov 8, 2025)
+- Removed QR code scanner and replaced with OCR-based PhotoScanModal using OCR.space API (Nov 8, 2025)
+- Integrated OCR photo scanning for receipts and grocery lists with proper category validation (Nov 8, 2025)
+- Removed pink hover circle from recipe cards for cleaner UI (Nov 8, 2025)
+- Updated all "See all" links to navigate to category-specific pages (Nov 8, 2025)